mrolle45/scopetools/scopetools/scopes.md

     Creates, and yields, a new scope enclosed in the current scope.
 Includes new scope.build(), so all other primitives for the new scope are called within this context.
 - **`scope.use(var: str)`**  Variable in a non-binding reference.
 - **`scope.bind(var: str, **kwds)`**  Variable in a binding reference.
+    Keywords are used to indicate:
+    - `anno: bool = False` if it is annotated
+    - `param: bool = False` if a function argument
-    Keywords are used to indicate if it is annotated, a function argument, or a nested scope.
+    - `nested: bool = False` if a nested scope.

     The semantics are affected by these context managers:
     - **`with scope.use_walrus(): ...`**
     Any `bind()` call is for the target in a `target := value` expression.